-For students who rely on daily meals provided by their school’s cafeteria, options are starting to pop up at more locations across the region (none have provided a potential end date or strategic plan for feeding children through the remainder of the school year).
+For students who rely on daily meals provided by their school’s cafeteria, options are starting to pop up across the region, as schools are closed for the remainder of the school year.

 Below, find out how each of these counties in Northern Virginia are approaching the schedule change and feeding their students.

-Alexandria City Public Schools (ACPS) is now expanding the lunch plan by offering breakfast and lunch meals for all ACPS students on Mondays, Wednesdays and Fridays at various pickup locations.
+Alexandria City Public Schools (ACPS) will continue its current breakfast-and-lunch plan by offering grab-and-go meals for all ACPS students on Mondays, Wednesdays and Fridays at various pickup locations.

 Students can get up to two days worth of breakfast and lunch on Mondays and Wednesdays, and one day’s worth on Fridays.
 There is no registration or sign-up required for this service.